base10/pomodori/doc/notes.md

 - Closing out work on #26, moving on to hooking into the pmd class
     - Added #28
 - Also added #29 to refactor event notification examples into shared example groups in rspec tests

+## 2014-05-16

+Listening to the Ruby Rogues podcast, Episode 155, I heard some pieces about Ruby's shortcomings that had me thinking about how to approach the CLI.
+As mentioned in earlier entries, I plan to use a controller.
+That controller will be responsible for the forking the request.
+The forked request should be self-contained, writing a pid to indicate a running pomodoro, but returning control to the CLI for the user to accomplish other actions.
+I'll also need the notion of a follow-up action (for chaining a pomodoro and a pausa together), but that should wait until the walking skeleton is done.